ryantimpe/brickr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There is 1 NOTE:

+Checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Ryan Timpe <ryan.timpe@gmail.com>'

+  New submission

-This is my first cran submission.
+This is my first CRAN submission.

 ## Downstream dependencies
 No downstream dependencies